What Type Of Artist Is The Japanese Artist Yayoi Kusama?

 Yayoi Kusama

-Here is a video of an installation with the Tate Museum in London where people put the polka dots on a completely white room.
+Here is a video of an installation with the Tate Gallery in London where people put polka dots on a completely white room.
 It shows the fascination she has with polka dots and the people who come to participate in the active art installations at one of the Tate Art Galleries in London.

 Yayoi Kusama's Obliteration Room | TateShots